magolol/magolol.github.io/guides/switchfrii.md

 **2. Setup**

+	Power off the system (or reboot to hekate) and either eject your SD and insert it into your pc or use hekate's SD UMS tool to access your SD.
+Open the fusee.zip or hekate.zip (Atmosphère patches) and extract the two folders to the root of your SD.
-	Choose whichever method you like for accessing the SD (Hekate UMS, FTP, etc) and navigate to the switch folder on the root of the sd.
-Open up switch and make a folder titled DBI.
+	Open up the switch folder and make a subfolder titled DBI.
 Copy DBI.nro and dbi.config to this folder.
-	If your console wasn't booted to the OS, boot/power on the console.
-If you were simply using FTP, close out of the client.
-Open the homebrew menu and launch DBI.
-	It doesn't matter if you launch through applet or through override.
+Safely eject the SD (regardless of which method you use) and boot into Atmosphère

 **3. Launch the DBI Backend**

 	Assuming your files are all held in a folder, navigate to that folder.
 If you're only installing one file, navigate to that file.
 Once everything is selected, press Start Server.
+Connect your USB cable to both your switch and PC.

 **4. Connect your USB cable to both the switch and pc**

-	You might need to restart DBI on the switch in order for changes to take effect Select "Install title from USB"
+	Launch DB Installer from the home menu.
+If you already launched DBI before connecting the USB, you might need to restart DBI on the switch in order for changes to take effect
+	Select "Install title from USB"
 	If all is correct, you will see the files on the switch.
 You can then use common sense to manually select and deselect what you want installed.
 Wait for the process to finish, then close out of DBI.